Congrave History, Family Crest & Coats of Arms

 Early History of the Congrave family

-Another 279 words (20 lines of text) covering the years 1670, 1729, 1670 and 1729 are included under the topic Early Congrave History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Congrave research.
+Another 140 words (10 lines of text) covering the years 1670, 1729, 1670, 1729 and 1669 are included under the topic Early Congrave History in all our PDF Extended History products and printed products wherever possible.

 Congrave Spelling Variations